tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/advanced-configuration.md

 ## Implicit + Default Configurations

-For completeness, this is the implicit RBAC definition that is applied for the default behavior of applying the same defense in depth access rules that existed before MSP:
+The following RBAC definition is applied as default behavior for defense-in-depth access rules that existed before MSP:

 ```json
 {